jetsoncontrols/ha-unifi-energy-helper/README.md

 - This should happen automatically; if not, check the device ID in the sensor attributes
 - The sensor links to the same device as the corresponding PoE power sensor

-**Newly added PoE port not detected**
+**Newly added PoE port or PDU outlet not detected**
 - The integration listens for entity registry changes
-- If a new port isn't detected, try restarting Home Assistant
+- If a new port/outlet isn't detected, try restarting Home Assistant
-- Check that the new PoE entity is enabled (not disabled)
+- Check that the new power entity is enabled (not disabled)

 ## Debug Logging